-ASIAN200.
 This course is an introduction to the history of art on the Korean peninsula.
-Beginning in the neolithic era, it offers a survey of significant artistic developments through the Three Kingdoms, Koryo, and Choson periods, in addition to works from the twentieth and twenty-first century.
-Students will explore a range of media, including ceramic vessels, sculptures, paintings, textiles, and works of architecture.
+Beginning in the Neolithic era, it offers a survey of significant artistic developments through the Three Kingdoms, Goryeo, and Joseon periods, in addition to works from the twentieth and twenty-first centuries.
+Students will explore a range of media, including ceramic vessels, sculptures, paintings, textiles, and architecture.
 Key artifacts and artistic traditions are discussed chronologically with their political, religious, and historical contexts.
-Within each period, foreign influences and indigenous Korean traditions are explored in order to gain a greater understanding of native characteristics and aesthetic concerns.
 Korea will be framed in context with its East Asian neighbors to showcase its crucial role in the transmission of art and aesthetics across space and time.